mikeizbicki/lab-goodreads/README.md

 sqlite> select count(*) from interactions;
 228648342
 ```
-Notice that this result agrees with bash script results that we wrote earlier.
+Notice that this result ran much faster than our previous `wc -l` command and gives us the same answer.

 We can now finally run our more complicated queries on this dataset.
 The following SQLite commands compute the total number of distinct users that have interacted with books,